AlexandreDecan/sismic/docs/time.rst

     interpreter = Interpreter(statechart)

-The interpreter initially sets its clock to 0.
+Initially, the internal clock is set to 0.
-As we are interested in a real-time simulation of the statechart, we need to set the internal clock of our interpreter.
+As we want to simulate the statechart based on real-time, we need to start the clock.
-We import from :py:mod:`time` a real clock, and store its value into a ``starttime`` variable.
+For this example, as we don't want to have to wait 10 seconds for the elevator to move to the ground floor, we speed up the internal clock by a factor of 100:

 .. testcode:: realclock

-    import time
+    interpreter.clock.speed = 100
-    starttime = time.time()
+    interpreter.clock.start()

 We can now execute the statechart by sending a ``floorSelected`` event, and wait for the output.
 For our example, we first ask the statechart to send to elevator to the 4th floor.